hvag/blog/terraform.md

 }
 ```

-- Create the following files in the tf-demo directory
+- Create the following file in the tf-demo directory

 #### vpc-east-tf